coding-to-music/coding-to-music.github.io/docs/source/reStructuredText-Directives-docutils.rst

     .. container:: custom

        This paragraph might be rendered in a custom way.

+.. container:: custom

+    This paragraph might be rendered in a custom way.

 Parsing the above results in the following pseudo-XML::